Kealakekua, Hawaii: Education

 Hawaii Department of Education operates Konawaena Elementary School, which has a Kealakekua postal address but is in the Captain Cook CDP.

 Two schools, Konawaena Middle School and Konawaena High School, are on a campus partially in Captain Cook CDP and partially in Kealakekua CDP.

-Kona Pacific Public Charter School, founded in 2008, serves students in kindergarten through Grade 8.
+Kona Pacific Public Charter School, founded in 2008, serves students in kindergarten through grade 8.

+The Hawaii State Public Library System operates the Kealalekua Public Library.